ciriuspet_logo Cirius Petpedia

 • Aggression toward other male dogs resolves in only 25–30% of cases

 These figures come from a JAVMA survey of over 3,000 owners and are important for setting realistic expectations.
 Neutering reduces hormonally mediated behaviors — it does not rewrite personality or eliminate learned behaviors.
+For dogs where mounting persists after surgery, a dedicated behavioral approach is needed — see why dogs hump and how to stop it for a full cause-by-cause protocol.

 Potential Lifespan Extension